Darnxd/cipherschools/README.md

     Write a program to check if a given number is divisible by both 3 and 5 but not by 10.

+Question 7

+    Take a number as input and print if it’s Positive, Negative, or Zero.